daren-thomas/daren-thomas.github.io/_drafts/cea-plugins.md

 - `config.plugins` is also used for this purpose - it contains a list of all plugin classes registered with the CEA - it should also include `cea_plugin_template.DemandSummaryPlugin`.

-- `config.demand_summary.fudge_factor` is a plugin-specific parameter added in `default.config` - see below.
+- `config.demand_summary.fudge_factor` is a plugin-specific parameter added in `plugin.config` - see below.

 Note that having the following code at the bottom of your file will help you debug it more easily from the code editor - you just need to run the current file to run your script with the current configuration: